 The NSA has announced that it may be used for TOP SECRET level documents.
-Compatible with Mac OS X 10.5 and later.
+Compatible with macOS 10.5 and later.

 Click the Set Passphrase... button to choose the passphrase that you want to use.
 To make sure that you've typed what you meant to type, you must enter the same passphrase twice.